 Invisalign is a transparent aligner that can be used as an alternative to metal braces.
 This incorporates a selection of custom-made, clear plastic aligners that resemble mouth guards.
 They are removable for eating and cleaning, and are replaced every two weeks with a fresh set.
 Each subsequent aligner takes the teeth-straightening process one step further.

-How long do braces rake the second time?
+How long do braces take the second time?

 Fortunately, obtaining braces for the second time will go much more smoothly than the first because your face structure has already matured.
 Adult treatment typically takes six months to a year to complete.